 - mvn help:system: This command is used to display information about the system.

-- mvn help:effective-settings: This command is used to display the effective settings of the project.
+- mvn help:effective-settings: This command is used to display the project’s effective settings.

 - mvn help:describe: This command is used to display information about a specific mojo.